binarycleric/binarycleric/README.md

 ### Hi there 👋

-My name is Jon and I'm a Software Engineer.
+My name is Jon and I'm a Software Engineer at Heroku (part of Salesforce).
 Take a look at some of the work I've done over the years.

 #### Talks
  * [Cloud Database Workloads with Jon Daniel](https://softwareengineeringdaily.com/2019/05/06/cloud-database-workloads-with-jon-daniel)